alexch/codelikethis/public/lessons/agile/acceptance_testing.md

 * tedious to create
 * brittle -- will break if e.g. the name of a button changes
-* always running behind the code
+* always running behind the code, trying to catch up

 # Bad Idea: Temporally Dependent Tests

 * e.g.
-    * Test A: "sign up as John Doe"
+    * Test A: "sign **up** as John Doe"
-    * Test B: "sign in as John Doe"
+    * Test B: "sign **in** as John Doe" (using the account we created in Test A)
     * B is *temporally dependent* on A
 * tempting but flawed - not isolated
 * failures cascade, causing noise and imprecision in output
+* difficult to focus on a single failing test

-> **BUT** some tests might be okay with sharing setup or startup; be open to that especially if your system takes a long time to start or to populate with data
+> **BUT** some tests might be okay with sharing setup or startup; be open to that especially if your system takes a long time to start or to populate with data, or if you're doing manual testing, which is inherently slow

 # Bad Idea: Overspecified Test Data